Ldev007/D-U-R-C/README.md

-# FARTtest
+# D-U-R-C

-A new Flutter project.
+A simple demo project to demonstrate CRUD using firebase, firestore & flutter.

 ## Getting Started